rpy2/rpy2/doc/robjects_convert.rst

 .. note::

-   The `rinterface` level is largely implemented in C, bridging Python and R C-APIs.
+   The `rinterface` level is quite close to R's C API and modifying it may quickly results in segfaults.
-   There is no easy way to customize it.

 Conversion